numenta/NAB/README.md

   - If it is flagged as an anomaly it is a False Positive
   - Otherwise it is a True Negative

 ## TODO

-- Make note of best tag to use
+- Make note of best NuPIC tag to use
 - Code is duplicated between GEF and analyze_results - decide where it belongs
-- Two skyline algorithms use scipy code
+- Two skyline algorithms use scipy code and are omitted, re-impliment
     - grubbs requires use of the inverse survival function from SciPy
     - ks_test requires ks_2samp
 - for AnomalyDetector remove outputDir and infer it from outputFile which